When I graduated university back in 2015, there was only one thing I wanted to do, and that was see the world!

 We also went for a tour that went not as far from the city and allowed us to partake in some local evening rituals that have gone on for a number of generations.

-We also found Cusco itself to be a nice place to explore, filled with an array of modern shops and restaurants, as well as old school markets to pick up souvenirs and trinkets.
+We also found Cusco itself to be a nice place to explore, filled with all sorts of old school markets to pick up souvenirs and trinkets.

 You’ll also find dozens of locals whispering in your ears as you pass asking if you want to buy cocaine.